zeljkofilipin/filipin.eu/about.md

 ---
 layout:    page
+permalink: about
+tags:      page
 title:     About
-permalink: /about/
 ---
 ![Željko Filipin](/assets/zeljko_240_240.jpg)

 QA Engineer at [Wikimedia Foundation](https://wikimediafoundation.org/).
 For more information take a look at my [LinkedIn](https://www.linkedin.com/in/zeljkofilipin) profile.